JLUrob/RelaI2P/README.md

-Official code of ## RelaI2P: Relational Learning for Image-to-Point Cloud Registration ##.
+Official code for **RelaI2P: Relational Learning for Image-to-Point Cloud Registration**.
 A detailed explanation and guide will be released soon.